 A resilient crop and sufficient calcium absorption of their crop are important for many entrepreneurs.
 Until now, the choice of calcium fertilizers was limited to Calcium nitrate and Calcium chloride.
-Calcium nitrate provides a lot of nitrate in addition to Calcium, which usually limits the amount of calcium.
+Lime nitrate provides a lot of nitrate in addition to Calcium, which usually limits the amount of calcium.

 Calcium chloride can offer a solution if the crop accepts this chlorine input.
 In a recirculating system, calcium chloride in turn can increase the chlorine number too much.
 To be able to increase calcium without chloride or nitrate, there is now Biota Calcium 8%.